Chapter 17: Shenandoah II: Leadership and Survival

 received one, but didn't.
 In all probability, both men would have

-returned home safely from their tour of duty if an immediate withdrawal
+returned home safely from their tour of duty if the battalion commander,

-However, Mortimer O'Connor was not at fault.
-As I have said, Mortimer
+Mortimer O'Connor was not at fault.
+As I have said, Mortimer was new to

-was new to the unit and had no previous combat experience.
-From all
+the unit and had no previous combat experience.
+From all accounts, he

-accounts, he was a good leader, who served well beyond the six-month
+was a good leader who served well beyond the six-month field duty

-field duty requirement for officers.
-Trouble was, Mortimer, like so many
+requirement for officers.
+Trouble was, Mortimer, like so many other

-other field officers, was left to "wing it", until they could either
+field officers, was left to "wing it" until they could either learn on

-learn on their own or were brow-beaten out of a command position by
+their own or were brow-beaten out of a command position by senior

-senior leadership.
-It’s just too bad that our senior leaders left him on
+leadership.
+It's just too bad that our senior leaders left him on his

 accounts, Mortimer loved his men.
 Against all odds, mostly on his own,

-Mortimer later managed to become a fine combat commander, who was
+Mortimer later managed to become a fine combat commander whom his men

-greatly respected by his men.
-He, himself, paid the ultimate price while
+greatly respected.
+He, himself, paid the ultimate price while serving

 In response to this attack on the 1/2nd, my Dogface Battalion was